mannyvergel/oils-js/README.md

 oils
 ======

+### Breaking Changes

+Check migration.md for more information.

 ### What is Oils JS

 Oils is a web framework built on top of Express framework.
 It's very flexible and very simple to use, you'll love it!